Pickering, North Yorkshire: Economy

+Pickering is an important tourist centre and there are banking, insurance and legal services in the town as well as an outdoor market each Monday.
 Pickering has two main shopping areas, Market Place, which is by far the larger, and Eastgate Square, which is a mixed housing and retail development.
-There is a small supermarket off the Market Place.
+There are two supermarkets, operated by Lidl and the Co-op.

 There are few large employers in the town.
-Most people find jobs in retailing, tourism and small industries based in the two industrial development areas at Westgate Carr Road and Thornton Road to the west and east of the town respectively.
+Most people find jobs in retailing, health and social work and small manufacturing industries based in the two industrial development areas at Westgate Carr Road and Thornton Road to the west and east of the town respectively.